vitaq1/Nite-Valorant-Case-Simulator/README.md

 ## How we use the API?

 We do not use the Riot Games API at all.
-All necessary images (skins, agents, ranks, maps, etc.) are taken from *https://valorant.fandom.com*.
+All necessary images (skins, agents, ranks, maps, etc.) are downloaded from *https://valorant.fandom.com*.
 We only need permission in the form of a written license agreement or a valid Riot API key to use that intellectual property.

 ## Future plans